 - 1. Entire Associate in Arts and Sciences degree earned elsewhere, assuming credits are compatible with Felician University curriculum. - 2.
 Up to 90 credits earned elsewhere, assuming credits are compatible with Felician University's curriculum, to be applied toward a bachelor's degree.
 No credit for grades below a "C" (except for transfer students already in possession of a degree).
 The transfer credit awarded for courses in which a student earned a grade below a C as part of an associate's degree program will be counted toward general education or elective requirements only.

-- 3. Credits earned elsewhere, assuming these credits are compatible with Felician University's curriculum, may be applied toward a bachelor's or associate's degree, but there is a 30-credit residency requirement. - 4.
+Nursing transfersmust complete the pre-requisite coursework with no grade lower than a Band a cumulative GPA of 3.0. - 3.
+Credits earned elsewhere, assuming these credits are compatible with Felician University's curriculum, may be applied toward a bachelor's or associate's degree, but there is a 30-credit residency requirement. - 4.
 No more than half of the credits required for the major/minor (acceptance of transfer credits in major/minor is entirely at the discretion of the Department Chair). - 5.
-Evaluation by the Transfer Evaluator and approval of the School Dean and the Department Chair must be completed. - 6.
-The last 30 credits for any bachelor or associate degree program must be earned at Felician University.
+Evaluation by the Transfer Evaluator and approval of the School Dean and the DepartmentChair must be completed. - 6.
+The last 30 credits for any bachelor or associate degree program must be earned at FelicianUniversity.